 There’s always a better chance of solving a dispute if you try to see each other’s point of view.

 Sometimes a neighbour just needs reminding that their behaviour is upsetting you.

 If the other person is unreasonable, just walk away.
-Don’t get involved in an argument.
+You should avoid getting into an argument whenever possible.

-If the problem remains unresolved or the methods outlined above are not appropriate, further investigation of the case will be required; including further contact with the alleged perpetrator outlining the breach of tenancy conditions/nuisance/anti social behaviour that needs to be remedied.
-The ‘perpetrator’ must be able to present their view of the situation.
+If the problem remains unresolved or the methods outlined above are not appropriate, further investigation of the case will be required, including further contact with the alleged perpetrator outlining the breach of tenancy conditions/nuisance/anti social behaviour that needs to be remedied.
+As part of this process, the ‘perpetrator’ will be able to present their view of the situation.